 ENVIRONMENTAL

 Issue Comment

-The adaptive re-use of the existing space has a lower environmental impact compared to the
+The adaptive re-use of the existing space has a lower environmental impact compared to the creation of a new building.

-SOCIAL

 Issue Comment

-The proposed use will act as a social meeting environment for recreation. place for local residents and provide a positive
+The proposed use will act as a social meeting place for local residents and provide a positive environment for recreation.

 ECONOMIC

 Issue Comment

-The proposal will provide increased employn which provides interest nent opportunities and diversity of land uses
+The proposal will provide increased employn which provides interest. nent opportunities and diversity of land uses